capacitor-community/intune/website/docs/troubleshooting.md

 android.enableResourceOptimizations=false
 ```
 Then create a new release build and upload the APK.
 It should report "MAM Enabled: Yes".
 This [issue](https://github.com/msintuneappsdk/ms-intune-app-sdk-android/issues/117) is related to Microsoft Endpoint Manager and is not a problem with your application.

+### Incompatible Gradle Version detected
+This error can occur when upgrading from 2.x to 3.x of the plugin.
+It is usually related to version 7.2.1 of the build tools which you can verify in `android/build.gradle`.

+To fix the problem open this file and change the line:

+`classpath 'com.android.tools.build:gradle:7.2.1'` to

+`classpath 'com.android.tools.build:gradle:7.2.2'`

+The full error is: `incompatible Gradle version detected.
+Use 7.1.3 or 7.2.2+.
+For details, see https://issuetracker.google.com/issues/232438924`
+This issue should be resolved in an upcoming version of Android Studio (Android Studio Dolphin 2021.3.1.11, yet to be released as of December 2022).